paul58914080/tryout-spark/README.md

 - There are two kinds of operation that you do with RDD
   1. [Transformation](https://spark.apache.org/docs/latest/rdd-programming-guide.html#transformations): which create a new dataset from an existing one
   2. [Actions](https://spark.apache.org/docs/latest/rdd-programming-guide.html#actions): which return a value to the driver program after running a computation on the dataset
+- PairRDD: RDDs that contain key-value pairs.
+PairRDDs are commonly used to perform aggregations and other operations that require shuffling the data between nodes.
+Common operations include grouping or aggregating(reducing) data by a key, or joining two datasets.

 ### RDD Transformations